 About h So

 "The show is not over...
 Questlove keeps spinning into the early morning.
 Sir Patrick Stewart has been reading a Shakespeare sonnet everyday.
 Sarah Stone, who plays cello and viola da gamba, has stuck to her “Bach Everyday” performances from her apartment in New York City.
 Since March 19, she’s done a Bach Chorale each day."
 (Geoff Edgers, The Washington Post, June 10, 2020).
-Totaling consecutive 375 days, Everyday Bach began as a project where Sarah recorded Bach chorales daily from her NYC apartment as the city sheltered in place and grew to include a movement from every Bach Cantata in order of BWVs, the 6 parts of the Christmas Oratorio BWV 248 for the holiday season, the Magnificat, Art of the Fugue, and the B Minor Mass.
-Everyday Bach was featured in the Washington Post, The Greene Space (WNYC), and Early Music America and can be found on Tiktok and Youtube.
+Recording everyday for over a year, Everyday Bach includes chorales from cantata in order of BWVs, Christmas Oratorio, Magnificat, Art of the Fugue, and the B Minor Mass.
+Everyday Bach was featured in the Washington Post, The Greene Space (WNYC), and Early Music America, and can be found on Tiktok and Youtube.

 Because she thinks bringing early music to unexpected places is important in diverse communities; Sarah works with Bitterroot Baroque, a community baroque orchestra in rural Hamilton, Montana, that brings in period ensembles and musicians to perform and teach at early music workshops since 2015.